inhumatesystems/rti-client/js-legacy/README.md

-# Inhumate RTI legacy javascript client
+# Inhumate RTI Legacy Javascript Client

-This is the **legacy** javascript client - not to be used for new development.
+This is the **legacy** javascript client for the Inhumate RTI (RunTime Infrastructure), part of the [Inhumate Suite](https://inhumatesystems.com/products/sboss/) for simulation-based operations - **not to be used for new development**.

-## Dependencies

-Node (version 20 tested)

 ## Building and running tests

+Using Node (version 20 tested)

 ```sh
 npm install